D-E-F-E-A-T/dotfiles-6/bin/readme.md

 # bin

+I've removed binary files from this folder to decrease repo size, but they actually exist in my private repo and locally.

 - achuck - **binary** - ChucK for ALSA
 - alacritty - **binary** - fastest terminal emulator in existence - GPU accelerated
 - bonsai - **binary** - draws bonsai trees in the terminal